 Students come with diverse needs and varied backgrounds.
 Canisius College believes that this diversity calls for individualized assistance as students develop into self-directed, independent learners.
 Thus the college provides a variety of resources to help students tailor their advisement and support to their individual needs.
 Major advisement is embedded within the academic programs, and each student is assigned a major advisor within the academic department.
-In addition, the Griff Center for Academic Engagement provides students with comprehensive programs, services, and resources to support student academic and career success and a transformative learning experience grounded in our Catholic, Jesuit mission.
+In addition, the Griff Center for Student Success provides students with comprehensive programs, services, and resources to support student academic and career success and a transformative learning experience grounded in our Catholic, Jesuit mission.
 The Griff Center is a hub for academic support and career advising and has professional staff ready to assist students in their academic and professional development.
 The goal of the Center is to provide students with the academic support and assistance they need to become successful lifelong learners.
 The professional staff in the Griff Center helps students recognize their academic strengths and weaknesses, establish educational goals and career plans, and identify the appropriate majors, courses, and resources that are necessary to achieve their academic success.

 First-Year Writing Placement